How to organize an in-person, online or hybrid hackathon -- A revised planning kit

 \subsubsection{When?}

 Participants need to be recruited and have to register before the hackathon.
 The exact time that recruitment needs to occur varies based on the scope of the event, the degree to which the target audience is known, and the amount of planning needed for potential participants to take part in a hackathon (i.e. location and time).
 As such the organizers should discuss who they would want to participate at the very beginning of the event organization before they develop or deploy any recruitment strategy.
-Organizers sometimes recruit participants up to a year before an event as e.g. in the case of events for specialized communities such as Astro Hack Week \cite{astrohackweek} or Geo Hack Week \cite{geohackweek}.
-Other events such as collegiate hackathons sponsored by Major League Hacking typically start recruitment about two months before the actual event \cite{mlh:promote}.
+Organizers sometimes recruit participants up to a year before an event as, e.g., in the case of events for specialized communities such as Astro Hack Week~\cite{astrohackweek}, HackHPC~\cite{hackhpc}, and World of Code~\cite{worldofcode}.
+Other events, such as collegiate hackathons sponsored by Major League Hacking, typically start recruitment about two months before the actual event~\cite{mlh:promote}.